-In the event that a student has to miss a session for a preapproved reason and the clinical faculty runs the session on the student's behalf, the student is still responsible for writing the plan and SOAP for that session.
+If a student has to miss a session for a preapproved reason and the clinical faculty runs the session on the student's behalf, the student is still responsible for writing the plan and SOAP for that session.
 The student will NOT earn any clinical hours for that time.